andreaseger/sinatra-template/readme.md

 ###Notes
 - the install script will simply pick up the current ruby to install and run bundler
 - autoinstall will probably only work with [rbenv](https://github.com/sstephenson/rbenv), [rvm](http://beginrescueend.com/) or similar, cause they normally don't need sudo for that
+- didn't test the rake task for assets yet, they probably dont work and/or set you machine on fire

 ##meta